antrea-io/antrea/docs/service-loadbalancer.md

 Endpoints.
 Antrea also implements a Node failover mechanism for Service external IPs.
 When Antrea detects a Node hosting an external IP is down, it will move the external IP to another available Node of the ExternalIPPool.

+### Preparation

+If you are using `kube-proxy` in IPVS mode, you need to make sure `strictARP` is enabled in the `kube-proxy` configuration.
+For more information about how to configure `kube-proxy`, please refer to the [Interoperability with kube-proxy IPVS mode](#interoperability-with-kube-proxy-ipvs-mode) section.

+If you are using `kube-proxy` iptables mode or [`AntreaProxy` with `proxyAll`](antrea-proxy.md#antreaproxy-with-proxyall), no extra configuration change is needed.

 ### Configuration